FIS Ski Flying World Championships

-The FIS Ski Flying World Championships is a ski flying event organised by the International Ski Federation and held every two years.
+The FIS Ski Flying World Championships is a ski flying event organised by the International Ski Federation (FIS) since 1972 and held every two years.

+Overview

 The event takes place on hills much larger than ski jumping hills, with the K-point set between 185 m and 200 m.
-Unlike ordinary ski jumping, the Ski Flying World Champion is determined after four jumps.
+Unlike ordinary ski jumping, the Ski Flying World Champion is determined after four jumps which take place over two days.
 40 jumpers qualify for the competition and jump the first round, 10 are eliminated, and the 30 remaining jumpers compete in the last three rounds.
 The person with most points combined after four jumps is declared the World Champion.
 In 2004, the FIS introduced a team event between national teams of four jumpers, with two jumps each.